 Update According To ID Column

 During the application development, we generally write some SQL queries.
 The update SQL query is one of the most used ones.
-Almost every application have some tables which have the
+Almost every application has some tables which have the

 ID column.
 We generally use ID values in order to update the table.
 In this example, we will show how to update according to ID.